vchin92/mvp/README.md

 The code for the functions `NUTS.m` and `dualAveraging.m` is based on the implementation by Matthew D. Hoffman (2011).

 ### Reference
-Chin, V., D. Gunawan, D. G. Fiebig, R. Kohn, and S. A. Sisson (2018).
-Efficient data augmentation for multivariate probit models with panel data: An application to general practitioner decision-making about contraceptives. arXiv preprint arXiv:1806.07274.
+Chin, V., D. Gunawan, D. G. Fiebig, R. Kohn, and S. A. Sisson (2020).
+Efficient data augmentation for multivariate probit models with panel data: an application to general practitioner decision-making about contraceptives. *Journal of the Royal Statistical Society: Series C (Applied Statistics) 69*(2), 277–300.